 Vinyl flooring is available in the market in either sheet or tiles form.
 Probably the least expensive form of flooring, vinyl is quite popular among homeowners as it offers great value for money.
-Vinyl tiles come in wide range of colors, styles and designs and are equally easy to install, more so if they have the self-adhesive peel-to-stick backing.
+Vinyl tiles come in a wide range of colors, styles, and designs and are equally easy to install, more so if they have the self-adhesive peel-to-stick backing.
 There is also the sheet vinyl, which can be very difficult to install and may require a seasoned professional for perfect fitting.
 Generally, before choosing any type of vinyl for your floors, you should consider all its pros and cons to ensure that you get the best deal.

 It’s no secret that vinyl floors provide a softer surface than the other typically hard flooring materials such as wood or tiles.
 This is because they are often backed with a layer of either foam or felt.
 The thin, soft layer gives the floor more flexibility and makes it easier to stand on for longer periods of time.

 As aforementioned, vinyl tiles come in large assortments of colors and designs, with some even mimicking the look of wood planks or stone tiles.
 In some instances, the resemblance is so close that one can hardly tell the difference between a vinyl product and a stone vinyl.

 Vinyl is fairly durable and long-lasting, and so you don’t have to worry about fast wearing rates.
 Most manufacturers in the market are often also willing to stand by their products with warranties of up to 20 years.
 Basically, though, well-maintained vinyl flooring can last for over 25 years.